Perfect Lemon Ricotta Cheesecake

 overhead shot of cookie crumbs lemons eggs ricotta sugar butter in bowls on a table

 For this recipe, I intentionally kept the crust simple, using graham cracker crumbs, butter, and a pinch of salt.
-This way, the lemon flavor of the cheesecake does not compete with other flavors.
+This way, the cheesecake’s lemon flavor does not compete with other flavors.

 • White granulated sugar – I like granulated sugar instead of powdered because the medium crystals dissolve well and help make air pockets when mixing with the cream cheese.
-This helps make a smoother and airier cheesecake.
+This helps create a smoother, airier cheesecake.

-• Eggs – Make sure the eggs are at room temperature as well because they break down easier to prevent lumps.
+• Eggs – Make sure the eggs are at room temperature as well, because they break down more easily, which can prevent lumps.
 This also prevents the fat in the cream cheese from re-hardening.

-• Lemon extract – Be sure to get pure lemon extract and not artificial lemon flavoring.
+• Lemon extract and lemons – Be sure to use pure lemon extract, not artificial lemon flavoring.
 The taste is completely different, and the artificial stuff has a bitter aftertaste.
+For the most refreshing flavor, I like to use lemon juice and zest.

 For those of you who try to avoid water baths at all costs, I specifically made this recipe for you.
-The batter is a breeze to whip, and no water bath is required during the baking time!
+The batter is a breeze to whip, and no water bath is required during baking!

 pouring butter into a bowl with graham cracker crumbs and salt